minsuukim/minsuukim.github.io/_pages/about.md

 ---

-Hi, I’m a Ph.D.
-Candidate in the Industrial and Systems Engineering department at KAIST where I am advised by <a href="http://silab.kaist.ac.kr/our-team/">Prof. Jinkyoo Park</a>.
+I’m a Ph.D.
+Candidate in the Industrial and Systems Engineering department at KAIST, where I am advised by <a href="http://silab.kaist.ac.kr/our-team/">Prof. Jinkyoo Park</a>.
 I also closely collaborate with <a href="https://sites.google.com/view/sungsooahn0215/home">Prof. Sungsoo Ahn</a>.

+I'm visiting <a href="https://yoshuabengio.org/">Prof. Yoshua Bengio</a>'s group at the Montreal Institute of Learning Algorithms (MILA) from 2023/11 to 2024/05 for collaborating GFlowNet research.

 I'm eager to study and investigate machine learning methods for exploring discrete, combinatorial, structured space, which has challenging applications like drug discovery, computational biology, hardware design optimization, and combinatorial optimization.